Saskatoon Property Division Lawyers Helping Clients Divide Their Assets Fairly During Divorce

 What Happens to the Family Home?

-For most people, the easiest way to handle this asset is to sell it and split the proceeds of the sale.
-After all, most people can’t afford to pay the full mortgage and all their other bills as newly single persons.
-But they also don’t typically have the money to buy their spouse out and stay in the home, since they would have to send a payment to their spouse for half the value of the home.
-As such, most people sell the family home during the divorce.
+For some people, the easiest way to handle this asset is to sell it and split the proceeds of the sale.
 Keep in mind that both spouses must agree to any actions that involve the house, so whether you choose to sell or rent out the home, your spouse must be on board with this.
 If you’re having trouble coming to an agreement, come to mediation at our Saskatoon law firm for help.

 If you wish to keep the house and your spouse agrees to this, you will likely need to refinance the mortgage in your name only.
 This means you should be prepared to qualify for the mortgage on your own.
 Refinancing may also help you get the money you need to send your spouse since you will need to give them half the value unless you’ve made other arrangements.

-If your spouse wants to keep the house, remember to take your name off the mortgage.
-Otherwise, if they miss payments on the house, your credit score will be affected.
+If your spouse wants to keep the house, remember to make arrangements after the settlement agreement has been executed to have your name removed from the mortgage.
 Talk to a property division lawyer if you have questions about this or other legal matters when you seek a divorce in Saskatoon.

 How Can Property Division Lawyers Help?

 Divorce is a tough process to go through, but it’s even worse when you realize you were unfairly left with nothing because your spouse took advantage of the situation.
-You deserve to know you’re getting your fair share, which should be about half of the family property at the very least.
-If you’re not sure what counts as marital assets and what belongs to just you or your spouse, let us help.
+You deserve to know the outcome will take your interests into consideration and is appropriate in law.
+If you’re not sure what counts as family assets and what belongs to just you or your spouse, let us help.
 Our property division lawyers in Saskatoon will examine a list of your assets and let you know which ones you’re entitled to keep and which ones to share.

 We understand that this stage of divorce can be very confusing and even overwhelming, but we want to remind you that you don’t have to go through it alone.
 Our legal team is here to answer all your questions and provide you with peace of mind, ensuring you have someone representing your best interests during the divorce process.
 If you don’t pay close attention to how your assets are being split up, there’s a chance you will end up with a lot less than you should get, leaving you in a financially difficult position and resentful of your spouse.
 We don’t want to see that happen, so we encourage you to let us help.